curityio/dynamic-user-routing/README.md

 Install Docker Desktop and ngrok, then copy a valid `license.json` file into the idsvr folder.

-## Configure NGROK
+## Configure Internet Access

-Map port 80 to your NGROK domain, similar to the following.\
+Map port 80 to your ngrok domain, similar to the following.\
-Do a search on this repo's files to replace `curity-demo` with your own domain:
+Do a search on this repo's files and replace `curity-demo` with your own domain:

 ```yaml
 tunnels: